Winter US storm brings warnings of more tornadoes, blizzards | Science-Environment

 - United States

-A destructive winter storm marched across the United States on Wednesday, delivering blizzard-like conditions to the Great Plains hours after tornadoes touched down in parts of Texas, Oklahoma and Louisiana.
+A destructive winter storm marched across the United States on Wednesday, delivering blizzard-like conditions to the Great Plains hours after tornadoes touched down in parts of Texas, Oklahoma and in Louisiana where a child was killed and his mother remains missing.

+Five tornadoes were confirmed across north Texas as of Tuesday afternoon based on video and eyewitness reports, but potentially a dozen may have occurred, the National Weather Service in Fort Worth, Texas, reported.

-"There's essentially no one traveling right now," said Justin McCallum, a manager at the Flying J truck stop at Ogallala, Nebraska.
+"There's essentially no one travelling right now," said Justin McCallum, a manager at the Flying J truck stop at Ogallala, Nebraska.

 "If this keeps up," said Santomaso, "cattle could drift miles."
 A blizzard warning has been issued on Minnesota's north shore, as some areas are expecting up to 24 inches of snow and wind gusts up to 40 mph.
 And in the south of the state, winds gusting up to 50 mph (80 kph) had reduced visibility.